Edo period: Decline of the Tokugawa

 The end of this period is specifically called the late Tokugawa shogunate.
-The cause for the end of this period is controversial but is recounted as the forcing of Japan's opening to the world by Commodore Matthew Perry of the US Navy, whose armada (known by the Japanese as "the black ships") fired weapons from Edo Bay.
+The cause for the end of this period is controversial but is often recounted as resulting from the forced opening of Japan to the world, by Commodore Matthew Perry of the US Navy, whose armada (known by the Japanese as "the black ships") fired weapons from Edo Bay.
 Several artificial land masses were created to block the range of the armada, and this land remains in what is presently called the Odaiba district.

 The Tokugawa did not eventually collapse simply because of intrinsic failures.
 Foreign intrusions helped to precipitate a complex political struggle between the bakufu and a coalition of its critics.
 The continuity of the anti-bakufu movement in the mid-19th century would finally bring down the Tokugawa.
 Historians consider that a major contributing factor to the decline of the Tokugawa was "poor management of the central government by the shōgun, which caused the social classes in Japan to fall apart".
 From the outset, the Tokugawa attempted to restrict families' accumulation of wealth and fostered a "back to the soil" policy, in which the farmer, the ultimate producer, was the ideal person in society.

 The standard of living for urban and rural dwellers alike grew significantly during the Tokugawa period.
 Better means of crop production, transport, housing, food, and entertainment were all available, as was more leisure time, at least for urban dwellers.
 The literacy rate was high for a preindustrial society (by some estimates the literacy rate in the city of Edo was 80 percent), and cultural values were redefined and widely imparted throughout the samurai and chōnin classes.

 Despite the reappearance of guilds, economic activities went well beyond the restrictive nature of the guilds, and commerce spread and a money economy developed.
 Although government heavily restricted the merchants and viewed them as unproductive and usurious members of society, the samurai, who gradually became separated from their rural ties, depended greatly on the merchants and artisans for consumer goods, artistic interests, and loans.
 In this way, a subtle subversion of the warrior class by the chōnin took place.